Accounts Receivable, Collection Responsibilities and Uncollected Amounts

 - If the accounts receivable invoice includes two items, each with different tax rate applications, then a different tax code should be used on each line of the invoice;

 - Examples of University sales that are taxable, or those services which are zero-rated or exempt from HST, can be found on the HST-University Sales page.
-These are examples only, and it may be necessary to refer to the Goods & Services Tax Manual or for more information on HST, please contact for specific situations.
+These are examples only, and it may be necessary to refer to the Goods & Services Tax Manual or for more information on HST, please contact your FAST Team Representative.

 - All invoices to external clients must indicate the University of Toronto HST registration #R108162330.